k-ashton/k-ashton.github.io/_posts/2024-02-08-equivariant_filter.markdown

 venue: "Conference on Decision and Control (CDC)"
 paper_link: https://hal.science/hal-04445881/document
 ---
-Desiging a nonlinear observer for homography estimation for arbitrary trajectories using the Equivariant Filter framework by exploiting the Lie group structure of SL(3)
+Homography estimation for arbitrary trajectories using the Equivariant Filter framework by exploiting the Lie group structure of SL(3)